Endrf/mcserversoft-api-discord-bot/README.md

   #### version - Displays the version of mcss, api, and whether it's a dev build or not.
   #### servers - Displays all the servers you have on mcss.
   #### serversfull - Displays more information on all the servers you have on mcss
-## Work In Progress Commands
+## Work In Progress Commands (Not Yet Implemented)
   #### server (server name/id) - Display info on a single server
   #### serverfull (server name/id) - Display more info on a single server
   #### autoservers / server - Automatically update info on all / a single server
 ## Current Known Problems
   #### Auto Start and Keep Online Mode does not report correctly - Not sure why.
-Could be and error in the api or user error
+Could be an error in the api or user error